sanctumos/installer/docs/design for web interface.md

 #### Code Quality Improvements
 - **Event Handling**: Proper modal event listeners and cleanup
 - **Form Validation**: Enhanced form handling and error management
-- **CSS Organization**: Better styling structure and consistency
+- **CSS Organization**: Consolidated styling into omnibus architecture
 - **JavaScript Architecture**: Improved function organization and error handling
+- **Template Consistency**: All HTML templates use unified CSS system
+- **Bootstrap Integration**: Clean integration without conflicting dark theme classes

 This specification represents the complete, implemented design that has been thoroughly tested and refined through iterative development, now fully aligned with the Sanctum installation criteria and implementation structure.
-All major features are implemented and functional, providing a comprehensive web interface for Sanctum system management.
+All major features are implemented and functional, providing a comprehensive web interface for Sanctum system management with a unified, maintainable CSS architecture.